brooklynrail/brooklynrail-platform/content/events/2022/11/tunji-adeniyi-jones-emergent-properties.md

 ---
 title: "Tunji Adeniyi-Jones: Emergent Properties"
-deck: Featuring Adeniyi-Jones and Yasi Alipour.
+deck: Featuring Adeniyi-Jones and Yasi Alipour
 summary: Artist Tunji Adeniyi-Jones joins Rail contributor Yasi Alipour for a conversation.
 We conclude with a poetry reading.
 people: